josh-richardson/cadmus/README.md

 ### Development
+Cadmus is written in Python 3.6, making use of PyQt5 and the Fman Build System (fbs).
 To get the project up and running, first clone the repository.
+Next create a virtualenv using Python 3.6 (fbs doesn't support any higher), and run `pip install -r requirements.txt`.

+Next, clone the [noise suppression for voice repository](https://github.com/werman/noise-suppression-for-voice), and build it (see the readme in the repo for more details).
+Locate the output file `librnnoise_ladspa.so` and move it to `src/main/resources/base`.
+Alternatively you can download the zip archive & locate the relevant file from the resources section of the repository, if you don't want to build from source.

-Next create a virtualenv, and run `pip install -r requirements.txt`.
-Cadmus is written in Python making use of PyQt5 and the Fman Build System.
-You can invoke `fbs run` to run Cadmus from source.
+Having done this, you can invoke `fbs run` in the Cadmus project root directory to run Cadmus from source.

 ### Roadmap
 - [ ] Add some tests